İmralı: History

 In antiquity, it was a member of the Delian League since it appears in tribute records of Athens between 434/3 and 418/7 BCE.
-The Roman authors Pliny the Elder and Strabo called the island Besbicus (Βέσβικος), while in Mediaeval times, it was known as Calonymus (Καλώνυμος).
+During the ancient times the island was called Besbicus (Βέσβικος), while in Mediaeval times, it was known as Calonymus (Καλώνυμος).

 The Turkish name İmralı derives from the name of the island's conqueror, Emir Ali, one of the first Ottoman admirals.
 In 1308 İmralı became the first island to be conquered by the newly established Ottoman Navy.
 Its strategic location enabled the Ottomans to control the movement of ships in the Sea of Marmara with a naval base established on it, cutting the Byzantine Empire's connection to Bursa.
 The island is also referred as "Mir Ali" in Ottoman documents.
 The island was also a place of refuge for the runaways of the Devshirme System.
 For example in 1567, a group of runaways was protected and hidden by the locals of Mir Ali Island while the batches of children were being transported from the port of Dutlimanı in Bandırma.

 In 1913, the island had 250 houses, a school, three monasteries, and 1,200 residents, all of whom were Greeks.
 The economic activity of the island's residents consisted mainly of fishing and farming onions, with most of the grown onions sold to Istanbul.
 There were three Greek villages on the island, engaged mostly in growing grapes, winemaking, silk production and fishing, until the Turkish War of Independence (1919–1923).
 One well-known islander was Kimon Friar who emigrated to the United States and became a scholar and translator of Greek language poetry.
 The island was depopulated by the 1923 forced population exchange between Greece and Turkey and remained uninhabited for thirteen years.

 In 1936, the Turkish government opened a newly semi-open prison, where the prisoners earned money by working in agriculture and fishing.
 Following the 1960 Turkish coup d'état, the deposed Prime Minister Adnan Menderes was imprisoned, tortured, and executed on the island.
 From 1999 until 2009, the now-maximum-security prison housed a single inmate, Abdullah Öcalan, the leader of the PKK.
 All the other prisoners on the island had been transferred to mainland Turkey.
 In November 2009, several other prisoners, including four members of the PKK and one TKP/ML, were transferred to a newly constructed building.

 There is now a military base on the island and the surrounding area is a forbidden zone.